racoonman/springMultiProject/README.md

 ```

 ### Deploy as WAR in a jetty distribution
-* copy war/target/war-<version>.war into your webapps folder
+* copy war/target/war-<version>.war into your jetty distribution folder
-* use webap.xml as a template to configure and copy-it into the webapps folder too
+* use config/jettyConfig.xml as a template to configure and copy-it into the webapps folder too
+* by default jetty distributions deploy all .xml in the webapps folder